Renewer of Life January 13

 Galatians 1: 13

 For you have heard of my former conduct in Judaism, how I persecuted the church of God beyond measure and tried to destroy it.

 This was the Apostle Paul explaining his call to the ministry of Jesus.
 Paul’s name originally was Saul (Acts 13:9).
-Saul had a reputation, notice how he didn’t even say, “Maybe thou heard of my former days?”
-That’s because he knew they had heard about him.
+Saul had a reputation, notice how he did not say, ‘Maybe thou hast heard of my former days?”
+That is because he knew they had heard of him.
 Saul was a very brutal man when it came to the things of the church.

-One day our Lord gave me a vision of Saul from Tarsus.
+One day Jesus gave me a vision of Saul from Tarsus.
+It was real, in real time.
 I was tied to a post that was like a T, with my arms and hands stretched out tied to the top rail.
-Saul was standing there, he had a leather whip in his hands, reddish brown hair and a full reddish brown beard.
+Saul was standing there, he had a leather whip in his hands, reddish brown hair and a full reddish-brown beard.
 He was wearing a long robe and by the embroidery or design on it you could tell he was not a poor man.
-The robe appeared to be white with a gold or brownish type pattern.
 Saul looked intense, almost like a forced anger when he gritted his teeth and took the whip.
-As he pulled the whip back he was not going to withhold from delivering pain.
-As the tail of the whip approached me I came out of it.
+As he pulled the whip backwards over his shoulder, he was not going to withhold from delivering pain.
+As the tail of the whip approached me, I came out of it.

 He is: Shub Nephesh